rahulgarg28071998/MyAwesomeAnimeList/README.md

     10. devil may cry
     11. high school dxd
     12. high school of the dead
-    13. kabaneri of thw iron fortess
+    13. kabaneri of the iron fortress
-    14. vinland saga
+    14. Vinland saga
     15. The Rising of the Shield Hero
     16. Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?
     17. That Time I Got Reincarnated as a Slime
     18. The Seven Deadly Sins
-    19. hellsling ultimate
+    19. Hellsing ultimate
     20. my hero academia
     21. one punch man
     22. The Promised Neverland